TylorS/typed/apps/website/content/guides/template-text-only-contexts.md

 property and capture events.
 Updating initial markup and controlling current editing are separate decisions.

-An Effect, Fx, or Stream can supply these text values.
-Their ordinary producer lifetime remains;
-choosing a text-only position changes the interpretation of each value, not who owns its subscription.

 ## Serialize the inner format before protecting the outer HTML

 A JSON data script has two contracts: valid JSON inside and an intact HTML script element around it.